How France's Yellow Vest Protests Damaged An Already Weakened President Macron

 Analysts: Yellow Vest Protests Sent Macron Administration Into Death Spiral

 Bard says the protesters won't stop until Macron resigns.
-Other demonstrators talk about dissolving parliament.
-There are signs that the movement is radicalizing, according to Marc Lazar, a historian at Sciences Po University in Paris.
+Other demonstrators talk about dissolving Parliament.
+There are signs that the movement is radicalizing, according to Marc Lazar, a historian at Sciences Po university in Paris.

 "They now refuse the possibility of compromise and of negotiation with the government," Lazar says.
-"They say no, we just want the rejection of Macron, we hate him.
+"They say no, we just want the rejection of Macron — we hate him.
 The importance of hate is something crucial in this yellow vest movement."

-Just two years ago, President Macron seemed unstoppable.
-France's youngest leader since Napoleon, he took office in May 2017 with a large majority in parliament after his new party swept away establishment politicians.
+Just two years ago, Macron seemed unstoppable.
+France's youngest leader since Napoleon, he took office in May 2017 with a large majority in Parliament after his new party swept away establishment politicians.
 Today, Macron's presidency is paralyzed by a grassroots movement few saw coming.

 Macron is a 41-year-old former investment banker who served as economy minister in the previous center-left administration.
 As president, he set out to make the country's rigid labor market more flexible to stimulate job creation.
-He says he wants to make France more innovative and that French people should have the right to try and fail.
+He says that he wants to make France more innovative and that French people should have the right to try and fail.

 But according to political analyst Christophe Barbier, Macron needs to connect with the public better before making deep changes.
 The president is widely criticized for the way he interacts with ordinary citizens.
 His gaffes are legendary.

-Macron called opponents of his reforms "lazy" and he characterized the French as "Gauls who are resistant to change."
-When an unemployed young man asked the president for help, he told him just to cross the street and he would get a job in a restaurant.
-Another comment that particularly stuck in people's craw was when Macron contrasted people who are successful with "people who are nothing."
+Macron called opponents of his reforms "lazy," and he characterized the French as "Gauls who are resistant to change."
+When an unemployed young man asked the president for help, Macron told him just to cross the street and he would get a job in a restaurant.
+Another comment that particularly stuck in people's craw was Macron's contrasting people who are successful with "people who are nothing."

 Europe